buzzo/angularjs-material/README.md

 TODO:

-- improve account example
-- create a change language
 - update material.scss to 0.10.1
 - use angular-material.scss from source (from npm)
+- implement virtual scrolling
 - fix tests
-- implement virtual scrolling
 - implement UNDO for operations
+- implement change language (needs user session and server side)
+- implement change password (needs user session and server side)
 - implement server side validation errors (like unique name for patient)
 - how handle input form with spaces only?
 - show message when list is empty